-For most Portland breast augmentation patients, Dr. Aghayan will ask that you sleep on your back — at least for the first one to two months.
+For most breast augmentation procedure patients, Dr. Aghayan will ask that you sleep on your back — at least for the first one to two months.
 You should also elevate your upper body while sleeping.
 Aim for a sleeping incline of around 30 to 45 degrees.
 This will facilitate a natural position for your breasts.
 It will also help to minimize swelling during the post-operative period.

 Many patients find that using a wedge pillow in bed is the easiest way to elevate themselves.
 While you can certainly pile your regular bed pillows up to create an incline for your upper body, this situation tends to be more precarious than helpful.